About WIJO

 Who We Are

-Women In Jazz Organization is a collective of over 500 professional Jazz Musicians and Composers who identify as Women or Gender Non-Binary.
-Largely a New York City-based organization, with connections to other individuals and groups nationally and internationally.
+Women In Jazz Organization, aka "WIJO" (WEE-joe), is an arts non-profit 501(c)-3 organization serving the community of Jazz Musicians and Composers who identify as Women and Gender Non-Binary.
+WIJO is based in New York City, with connections to individuals and groups nationally and internationally.

 History of WIJO